siddiqur-54/task_documentations/OOP and Clean Coding/OOP_Clean Coding_README.md

    - **Why Java does not support multiple inheritance?**
    Java does not support multiple inheritance of classes primarily to avoid the complexity and ambiguity that can arise from it.
 Here are some key reasons:
-   1. **Diamond Problem:** In multiple inheritance, a class can inherit from more than one class.
+   i. **Diamond Problem:** In multiple inheritance, a class can inherit from more than one class.
 This can lead to a situation known as the "diamond problem," where a class inherits from two classes that have a common ancestor.
-This creates ambiguity in determining which methods or attributes to inherit.
-   2. **Complexity and Ambiguity:** Multiple inheritance can make the inheritance hierarchy complex and hard to manage.
+This creates ambiguity in determining which methods or attributes to inherit. ii. **Complexity and Ambiguity:** Multiple inheritance can make the inheritance hierarchy complex and hard to manage.
 It can create ambiguity in method resolution and increase the potential for conflicts.

    ![Diamond Problem](https://github.com/siddiqur-54/task_documentations/blob/main/images/OOP%20and%20Clean%20Coding/diamond%20problem.png)